Askaripur

 The village of Askaripur is located in Bijnor District in Uttar Pradesh, India between Noorpur and Moradabad.
 It is approximately 45 km from Bijnor.
 It is connected to these two cities by roadways.
 The nearest airport is at New Delhi about 150 km from Askaripur.

 History

+Askaripur was founded by Raja Askarandev Singh Chauhan younger brother of Maharaja Gajanandev singh Deora in the 16th century.